Your Account

 Overseas and self-funded patients

 Overseas patients and self-funded patients must contact Customer Support (Mercy Hospital 09 623 6833 extn 28460, Ascot Hospital 09 520 9500 extn 69134) prior to admission to obtain an estimate of hospital costs.
-You are then required to pay the total estimated cost on admission.
+You are then required to pay the total estimated cost prior to admission date.
 You will be invoiced for any additional costs approximately five working days after discharge, or notified of any refund.

 ACC patients